frostyaxe/Blaze-Tracker/README.md

     </tr>
     <tr>
       <td>PASSWORD</td>
       <td>Password/Authentication token of the user.
-For gmail, Please generate the app password and use it instead of actual login password: https://myaccount.google.com/apppasswords</td>
+For gmail, Please generate the app password and use it instead of actual login password: https://myaccount.google.com/apppasswords.
+Store it in the environment variable named as "EMAIL_SECRET".</td>
     </tr>
   </table>